Incremental Intervention Effects in Studies with Dropout and Many Timepoints: More details on influence functions and efficiency bound

 as $\var(\phi)$ serves to be our nonparametric efficiency bound.
 In \eqref{eqn:EIF-converging-distribution}, we call $\phi$ the (efficient) \textit{influence function} for the estimator $\hat{\psi}$ \footnote{In fact, influence curves themselves are the putative influence functions.}.
 For each nonparametric estimator, the efficient influence function, if exists, is almost surely unique, so in this sense the influence function contains all information about an estimator’s asymptotic behavior.
 In other words, if we know the influence function for an estimator, we know its asymptotic distribution and can easily construct confidence intervals and hypothesis tests.

-Characterizing the influence curves is crucial not only to give the efficiency bound for estimating $\psi$, thus providing a benchmark against which estimators can be compared, but probably more importantly, to construct estimators with very favorable properties, such as double robustness or general second-order bias which amounts to be a consequence of the pathwise differentiability \eqref{def:von-Mises-expansion}.
-In fact, we can find an (asymptotically linear) estimator that satisfies \eqref{eqn:EIF-converging-distribution} by solving appropriate estimating equations using the influence curves.
-Section \ref{proof:thm-eif} of the appendix contains an example computing the efficient influence curve and developing an efficient, model-free estimator based on the efficient influence curve of the target parameter.
+Characterizing the influence curves is crucial not only to give the efficiency bound for estimating $\psi$, thus providing a benchmark against which estimators can be compared, but probably more importantly, to construct estimators with very favorable properties, such as double robustness or general second-order bias.
+One may can find an (asymptotically linear) estimator that satisfies \eqref{eqn:EIF-converging-distribution} by solving appropriate estimating equations using the influence curves.
+Section \ref{proof:thm-eif} of the appendix contains an example of developing an efficient, model-free estimator based on the efficient influence curve of the target parameter.

-Finally we remark that for complicated functionals pretending discrete space on $Z$ can facilitate our procedure to characterize influence curves.
+Finally we remark that for complicated functionals, pretending discrete space on $Z$ can facilitate our procedure to characterize influence curves.
 For example, assuming that our unit space is discrete, the \textit{influence curve} $\phi(\Pb)$ for the functional $\psi(\Pb)$ can be defined by

 where we let $\delta_z$ be the Dirac measure at $Z = z$.
-This definition is equivalent to the \textit{Gateaux derivative} of $\psi$ at $\Pb$ in direction of point mass $(\delta_z - \Pb)$ (see, for example, Chapter 5 in \cite{boos2013essential}).
+This definition is equivalent to the \textit{Gateaux derivative} of $\psi$ at $\Pb$ in direction of point mass $(\delta_z - \Pb)$ (see, for example, Chapter 5 in \citet{boos2013essential}).